pirsch-analytics/docs/docs/get-started/backend-integration.md

 ### Client Hints

 Client Hints improve the accuracy of the statistics collected for you.
 Make sure to [forward them](/get-started/client-hints) to our service.

+## Privacy Policy

+If required in your country, you can use our [template](/privacy#privacy-policy-template) to add a paragraph to your privacy policy about the use of Pirsch.